Before you Play Aghanim’s Labyrinth

 If you opt for Omniknight, Winter Wyvern and Disruptor you’ll already have an incredibly solid foundation to take down Aghanim.
 They’re so good in fact that your 4th hero can be assigned to your weakest party member, and you can let them play what they like.

 No other hero in the pool is as good as Omniknight at taking a beating or keeping his team alive.
 Even before upgrades you have three saves in Purification, Heavenly Grace and Guardian Angel.
-While the likes of Disruptor and Winter Wyvern do rely on you getting a bit lucky to get the best ability buffs, Omiknight’s options are pretty great across the board.
+Disruptor and Winter Wyvern rely on you getting a bit lucky to get the best ability buffs.
+However, Omiknight’s options are pretty great across the board.

 While you may not be your team’s DPS, you will be their lifeline, and in many comps you might well be the only melee hero.
 Perks that can become available to you will allow for Purification to have two charges (Benevolence), become an AOE heal (Holy Place) or have a 50% chance to cast twice (Blessed Curse).
 Meanwhile, Heavenly Grace is even more of a clutch spell thanks to the potential to upgrade it to block five instances of damage (Zeal) and knock enemies back 400 units (Judgement).